raviranjanmahto/raviranjanmahto/README.md

 - 🌱 I’m currently learning NodeJs MongoDB as well as javascript.
 - 💞️ https://vikreta.in
 - 📫 How to reach me https://vikreta.in is my portfolio website.
-- 🌱 I learn many language, technology and framwork like Python, JavaScript, Express, MongoDB, NodeJs, C#, Html, Css, C, C++, Aws, Devops, Ethical hacking, ReactJs, .net, and many more...
+- 🌱 I learn many language, technology and framwork like Python, JavaScript, Express, MongoDB, NodeJs, C#, Html, Css, C, C++, Aws, Ethical hacking, ReactJs, .net, and many more...

 <!---
 raviranjanmahto/raviranjanmahto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.